(Madrid, New York, April 1, 1894 – near Cuvilly, France, June 11, 1918).1

 There he was active on school newspapers, becoming an editor of both The Daily Orange (the Syracuse University student newspaper) and The Empire Forester (newspaper of the School of Forestry).
 In 1916 he graduated from the New York State College of Forestry at Syracuse University.
 After a brief stint as assistant advertising manager for a Syracuse manufacturing company, he moved to Washington, D.C., to join the staff of the journal American Forestry.4 Articles by him appear in the June and July 1917 numbers of that publication.

-Douglass enlisted on June 20, 1917, and was sent to the School of Military Aeronautics at Ohio State University.5 When he graduated from ground school on August 25, 1917, he was one of the eighteen cadets from this class selected for training in Italy and thus one of the 150 cadets of the “Italian” or “Second Oxford Detachment.”
+Douglass enlisted on June 20, 1917, and was sent to the School of Military Aeronautics at Ohio State University.5 When he graduated from ground school on August 25, 1917, he was one of the eighteen men from this class selected for training in Italy and thus one of the 150 men of the “Italian” or “Second Oxford Detachment.”
 On September 18, 1917, the detachment boarded the Carmania at New York and sailed initially to Halifax.
 There the Carmania joined a convoy for the Atlantic crossing.
-Shortly after they arrived at Liverpool on October 2, 1917, the cadets learned that they were going not to Italy, but to Oxford, where they would repeat ground school at the Royal Flying Corps’s No. 2 School of Military Aeronautics.
-Douglass’s fellow cadet Murton Llewellyn Campbell wrote in his diary on October 5, 1917, that “[Allison Henderson] Chapin, Douglass, [Roland Hammond] Ritter, and I are rooming together and enjoying a very comfortable place”; they were among the approximately ninety men from the detachment who were housed at Christ Church College.
-Like many of the cadets and Oxford students generally, Douglass had his turn flouting curfew rules.
+Shortly after they arrived at Liverpool on October 2, 1917, the men learned that they were going not to Italy, but to Oxford, where they would repeat ground school at the Royal Flying Corps’s No. 2 School of Military Aeronautics.
+Douglass’s fellow detachment member Murton Llewellyn Campbell wrote in his diary on October 5, 1917, that “[Allison Henderson] Chapin, Douglass, [Roland Hammond] Ritter, and I are rooming together and enjoying a very comfortable place”; they were among the approximately ninety men from the detachment who were housed at Christ Church College.
+Like many of the cadets (as they were now called) and Oxford students generally, Douglass had his turn flouting curfew rules.
 Campbell writes of a late night return for which he (Campbell) “got confinement.”
 “About 1 min. after I got in Dug [sic] appeared with dirty hands and a long story of how many walls he had crawled.”
 The next night, Chapin was the one late in, and “Dug and I put out a ladder over the wall for his benefit.”6

 An excerpt from a letter written by Douglass and printed in American Forestry in February 1918 summarizes his training through some time in January or early February 1918: “We spent six weeks (about) in an English ground school, repeating the work we had done at home, and then after a fortnight in machine gunnery schools we were scattered in small groups among the flying schools all over England.
 I’ve completed my preliminary training on a staid and dignified old buss that we used to call an ‘animated lawn mower’ and am now at an advanced school for work in the faster machines.
 Expect to fly scouts, the wasplike machines that run around at about 130 miles per hour.
 Great sport we all agree.”10 Douglass’s R.A.F. service record gives no details of his training, but he evidently learned to fly Sopwith Camels.
 Parr Hooper took a photo of Douglass at Ayr, evidence that that was where Douglass did his advanced training.